+- There will be one sixty-minute Compilers Section each week (about 10 sections)

+- Hosted by Jonathan Dorn

+- When do those meet?

+- We're still waiting on a room assignment.

-- There will be one sixty-minute Compilers Section each week - Hosted by Adam Brady, the TA - We will vote for times that everyone in Compilers can make - If you cannot make the Section, you must drop Compilers.
-Sorry. - Notes posted on web. - Next Week: pass around time signup sheet
+- We may be able to vote for times that everyone in Compilers can make

+- If you cannot make the Section, you must drop Compilers.
+Sorry.

+- Notes posted on web.